arsfeld/ohdio/README.md

 - 📊 **Statistics Dashboard**: View download stats and storage usage
 - 🔄 **Smart Caching**: Automatically skips already downloaded files

+### ⚠️ Important Note about Hugging Face Spaces

+Radio-Canada content is **geo-restricted to Canada**.
+The public Hugging Face Space runs on US servers and **cannot download OHdio audiobooks** due to this restriction.
+However, it can still download from other yt-dlp supported sites (YouTube, Vimeo, etc.).

+For OHdio audiobooks, please run the application:
+- **Locally** on your computer (if you're in Canada)
+- **On a VPS/server** located in Canada
+- **Via Docker** on your own infrastructure

 ### Running the Web UI Locally

 ```bash